Hamels will now call Wrigley Field home, where he threw a no-hitter against the Cubs in 2015.

-The Rangers have reportedly traded All-Star lefthanded pitcher Cole Hamels to the Cubs.
+The Rangers have traded All-Star lefthanded pitcher Cole Hamels to the Cubs, who announced the deal.

-The 34-year-old was drafted by the Phillies in the first round of the 2002 MLB draft and debuted with Philadelphia in 2006.
-Hamels played for the Phillies for nearly ten seasons until being traded to the Rangers in the middle of the 2015 season.
+Hamels, 34, was drafted by the Phillies in the first round of the 2002 MLB draft and debuted with Philadelphia in 2006.
+Hamels played for the Phillies for nearly ten years before being traded mid-season in 2015.
 The four-time All-Star won a World Series with the Phillies in 2008.

-The Cubs are 60–42 this season, sitting in first place of the NL Central.
+The Cubs are in the hunt for the pennant, sitting in first place of the NL Central with a 60-42 record.
 The Brewers are two and a half games back.